Miami Premises Liability Lawyer

 We are dedicated to protecting and enforcing our client's legal rights.
 For a free consultation call our Miami personal injury law offices at (305) 371-6000 or contact us online to find out if you have a valid premises liability claim.Important Tips to Follow in a Premises Liability Claim

 - Report the accident, fill out an incident report, and keep a copy

 - Obtain the names of all employees or managers on site

-- Take photographs of the accident scene and document the condition
+- Take photographs of the accident scene and condition

 - Obtain the name, address, and phone number of all witnesses